cambridge-maths-school/nea24-ivan/writeup/writeup.typ

   console.log("Mining stopped.");
 }
 ```
 In this approach I don't have to serve multiple files and the code remains in TypeScript.
 The worker code is defined as a string within `main.ts`, and a Blob is created from this string to instantiate the workers.
 This allows the mining simulation to run entirely within Bun without the need for an external server or multiple files.
-Therefore this is the preferred approach for my PoW mining simulation in Bun.#pagebreak()
+Therefore this is the preferred approach for my PoW mining simulation in Bun.
 ==== PoW Testing
 I am using two different computers to test the PoW mining algorithm:
 + A high performance computer with Intel(R) Core(TM) i5-14500, 2.60 GHz, 32.0 GB DDR5 RAM, which has 14 cores and 20 threads#footnote[Spec sheet: https://www.intel.com/content/www/us/en/products/sku/236784/intel-core-i5-processor-14500-24m-cache-up-to-5-00-ghz/specifications.html].
 Theoretically it should be able to handle 20 web workers at the same time.